Levi-Ten/Beauty_App/README.md

 # Contents of the files

-Api.js - in it the context for the api is connected and useMap ApiContext.js - connecting to api with fetch or axios ApiUrl.js - api link
+-Api.js - in it the context for the api is connected and useMap -ApiContext.js - connecting to api with fetch or axios -ApiUrl.js - api link

-App.js - is connected the home page wrapped in the context useColor.js - checking if there are colors useMap.js - displaying the data from the array with map useRating.js - checking if there are rating
+-App.js - is connected the home page wrapped in the context -useColor.js - checking if there are colors
+-useMap.js - displaying the data from the array with map -useRating.js - checking if there are rating

-BrandCard.js - the structure of an information block ColorsBlock.js - the structure of a color block
+-BrandCard.js - the structure of an information block -ColorsBlock.js - the structure of a color block

-Home.js - inclusion of Api function
+-Home.js - inclusion of Api function

-index.css - global styles
+-index.css - global styles
-brandCard.module.css - styles of an information card rating.module.css - styles for rating
+-brandCard.module.css - styles of an information card -rating.module.css - styles for rating

 # IMPORTANT push the results to git incrementally, on steps.
 DO NOT wait for completion.
 # the api link http://makeup-api.herokuapp.com/api/v1/products.json?brand=maybelline